-Hypertensive heart disease refers to heart problems that occur because of high blood pressure.
-These problems include:
+Hypertensive heart disease refers to heart problems that occur because of high blood pressure that is present over a long time.

 High blood pressure means the pressure inside the blood vessels (called arteries) is too high.
 As the heart pumps against this pressure, it must work harder.
 Over time, this causes the heart muscle to thicken.

-Without treatment, symptoms of heart failure may develop.
-Sometimes the muscle can be so thick that it does not get enough oxygen.
+Without treatment of high blood pressure, symptoms of heart failure may develop.
+Sometimes, the muscle can be so thick that it does not get enough oxygen.
 This can cause angina (chest pain).